 My mother with her first grandchild, Michael, in 1980

 My Relationship With My Mother

-Throughout my adult life up until the turn of the new millennium, I'd never really settled anywhere with a house - let alone a family - to call my own, and because of that, no matter where I happened to be living, studying or working during the week I'd nearly always returned home to my parents at the weekends, on all special occasions and on holidays.
+Throughout my adult life up until the turn of the new millennium, I'd never really settled anywhere with a house - let alone a family - to call my own, and because of that, no matter where I happened to be living, studying or working during the week I'd nearly always return home to my parents at the weekends, on all special occasions, and on holidays.
 And when I was driving home from my temporary abode, I knew that my mother would invariably be looking out for me, and worrying about whether I'd arrive safely.
 And when I did arrive, she would almost always make sure she got to the door to open it for me, to greet me.
-The kettle would most probably be on the boil, and if it was evening, dinner would soon be cooking.
+The kettle would most probably be on the boil, and if it was evening, then dinner would soon be cooking.

 That was typical of mum.
 Throughout her life, her all consuming interest was her family.
 She devoted herself 100%, to being a wife, mother and a gran, looking after us as best she could, and worrying about us, and it was through this care that she showed her love.
 I'm not sure my mother ever really thought about her own future, or even about our future.
 All she wanted to do was to perform the 'duties' of a housewife, and for us all to be happy.

 And I think that because of my unusual circumstances, she was especially close to me.
 Some time after she died, my father was going through the bedroom drawers when he found buried under some of her clothing a short letter.
-It was a letter in which she made a special request on my behalf.
+It was a letter in which she made a special financial request on my behalf.
 She said in the letter that she believed I had sacrificed so much for her (by staying in the family home at a time when she felt in great need of company).
 But of course the truth is she had sacrificed much more - her own personal life for my sake and for my father's sake.
 The letter remains as undoubtedly one of my most treasured possessions.